 So, do you have any language learning strategies or tips to share with us?

-And, if you want some authentic sources and methods to learn Portuguese correctly – and already know some Portuguese – grab our free report with eleven secret sources and techniques for improving your Portuguese spending very little or nothing.
+And, if you want some authentic sources and methods to learn Portuguese correctly – and already know some Portuguese – you’ll benefit from our exclusive overview on the Portuguese tenses.